Last updated November 2022 |

 Employment and mental health

 Mental health issues have had more of an impact on an individual's ability to work than any other group of conditions.
 Workers who suffer from mental ill health don’t often work at full capacity, as these problems impair their ability to do so.
-It causes approximately 40% of all days lost due to sickness, accounts for 40% of all days lost through claiming Incapacity Benefit and 23% of new claimants of the Disability Living Allowance2.
+It causes approximately 12.7% of all days lost due to sickness, with around one in seven people experiencing a mental health problem at work3.

-Mental health problems typically cause poor memory, impaired concentration, attention and fatigue3.
-If an individual is on medication to treat the mental health issues, it can make these problems worse.
-Depression, one of the most common mental health issues in the UK, was found to have a greater impact on productivity and time management than any other health problem.
-It rivals rheumatoid arthritis on having an impact on physical tasks4.
-Mental ill health can cause problems that act as barriers to jobs that involve a high amount of contact with the public and also high status occupations5.
+Mental health problems can impair concentration and cause fatigue, poor attention and memory loss4.
+If an individual is on medication to treat their mental health issues, it can make these problems worse.
+Depression, one of the most common mental health issues in the UK, was found to have a greater impact on productivity and time management than any other health problem5.
+Mental ill health can cause problems that act as barriers to employment.

 Presenteeism - where an employee attends work but is less productive - can be caused by poor mental health.
-This problem can cause up to 60% of mental health related costs to businesses6.
+This problem can cause up to 60% of mental health-related costs to businesses, costing the UK economy £15.1 billion per year 6.
 This could be because people who suffer from mental health issues don’t show any symptoms and don't want to ‘prove’ that they have a problem because of the stigma surrounding it.